dinesh0313/dinesh0313/README.md

 ## 🚀 About Me

-I'm Dinesh ,welcome to my GitHube Page.Hi, I am Dinesh currently pursuing my B.E in Computer Science Engineering from New LJIET.
+I'm Dinesh, welcome to my GitHub Page.
+Hi, I am Dinesh, pursuing my B.E. in Computer Science Engineering from New LJIET.

-I have keen interest in Web Development and Data Structures and Algorithms.
-I am currently in 2nd year of my engineering.
+I have a keen interest in Web Development and Data Structures and Algorithms.
+I am currently in 3rd year of my engineering.

 I am a quick learner with great communication skills.

-You can reach me out via my email: prajapatidinesh313@gmail.com
+You can reach me via my email: prajapatidinesh313@gmail.com